alexandrepossebom/XposedLollipopMobileRadioFix/README.md

 # XposedLollipopMobileRadioFix

-If you want try !!!

-It's untested !!!
+This test version will disable account sync, if you want to sync again disable xposed module and reboot.

 [APK](http://possebom.com/android/lollifix.apk)